zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance/create-compute-instance.md

 7. Display the authorization information for the `opc` user used to connect to the X server.

     ```
-    xauth list
-    ```
-    The output is similar to the following:
-    ```
+    $ <copy>xauth list</copy>

     compute1.subnet03311012.vcn03311012.oraclevcn.com:10  MIT-MAGIC-COOKIE-1  9055a7967897789f94fd6a3fbc1b4b90
     ```

 8. View the `DISPLAY` environment variable.

     ```
-    echo $DISPLAY
+    $ <copy>echo $DISPLAY</copy>
     ```
-    The output should be `your-computer-ip:10.0`.
+    The output is `your-computer-ip:10.0`.
 Notice that the `10` is also part of the authentication information in the previous step.

 9. Test that the `opc` user can open a graphical user interface application like `xeyes`.

     ```
-    $ xeyes
+    $ <copy>xeyes</copy>
     ```
   A pair of eyes is displayed in a separate window.
-If you move your cursor over the eyes, the eyes will follow it.
+If you move your cursor over the eyes, the eyes follow it.

-8. Hover over the XLaunch application icon.
+8. Hover your cursor over the XLaunch application icon.

   The application indicates that there is one client connected.

 9. Close `xclock`.

   The XLaunch application icon indicates that there are zero clients connected.

-### Mac or cygwin emulator
+## **STEP 6**: (Mac or cygwin emulator) Connect to your compute instance from your personal Mac computer

 REVIEWER: This section is still a work in progress.
 To install X11 on macOS, download and install the XQuartz Application from: http://xquartz.macosforge.org/